Real-Skill/javascript-tasks/README.md

 Configure **Gruntfile.js** in accordance with the requirements.
 You start with ready **grunt serve** command.

 ###Requirements
-You should use grunt to
+You should use grunt to:
  * detect errors and potential problems in your JavaScript code
  * run test
  * find your components and injects them directly into the index.html file

 ###Results

 * **grunt jshint** command result

 ```